 Led by Theresa Lina Stevens, the company was founded in 1992 and is composed of senior practitioners with backgrounds from major consulting, technology, and enterprise solutions companies.

 Theresa Lina Stevens, founder and president of Lina Group, Inc., has more than 25 years of strategy, marketing, communications, media and education experience.
 Theresa specializes in helping organizations establish dominant market positions in competitive and emerging markets, using the Apollo Method for Market Dominance™, a marketing strategy and execution framework.
-Her areas of emphasis include vision development, differentiation strategy and positioning, storytelling, market development, thought leadership content, and go-to-market programs.
-Her specialty is creating and launching enterprise business solutions.
-She has performed assignments for companies such as Accenture, H-P, Cisco, Dell, AT&T, IBM, FICO, and Sun Microsystems, as well as software companies, technology startups and small businesses seeking aggressive growth and sustainable margins.
+Her areas of emphasis include training, strategy coaching, vision development, differentiation strategy and positioning, storytelling, market development, thought leadership content, and go-to-market programs.
+Her core expertise is in creating, launching and marketing enterprise business solutions, B2B software-as-a-service (SaaS) offerings, and Internet of Things (IoT) products.
+She has performed assignments for companies such as Accenture, HP, Cisco, Dell, AT&T, IBM, and FICO, as well as software companies, technology startups and small businesses seeking aggressive growth and sustainable margins.

-Theresa also works with the Stanford Technology Ventures Program (STVP) in the School of Engineering at Stanford University.
-Her efforts there have included marketing and communications initiatives and key outreach programs such as the Global Innovation Tournament, Entrepreneurship Week at Stanford, and a series of global educator conferences.
-She led the proposal effort that resulted in a $10 million, five-year grant from the National Science Foundation for a research and outreach center focused on fostering more creativity and innovation among U.S. engineering students.
+Theresa also currently works with the Department of Management Science & Engineering (MS&E) in the School of Engineering at Stanford University, where she is involved in communications and outreach efforts and occasionally lectures.
+She is also an advisor to the Stanford Marketing Group.
+Prior to this, Theresa worked with the department’s Stanford Technology Ventures Program (STVP), where her efforts included marketing and communications initiatives and key outreach programs such as the Global Innovation Tournament, Entrepreneurship Week at Stanford, and a series of global educator conferences.
+She led the proposal effort resulting in a $10 million, five-year grant from the National Science Foundation for a research and outreach center focused on fostering more creativity and innovation among U.S. engineering students.
 She also served the Stanford Entrepreneurship Network (SEN), a federation of more than 20 Stanford entrepreneurship programs and student organizations across campus.
-Her current work includes developing online course material, advising the Stanford Marketing Group, giving workshops, and providing program support as needed.
+Her current work included developing online course material, giving workshops, and providing program support as needed.

-Theresa’s personal interest in education and child development led her to found an educational research and entertainment company during her tenure with Accenture.
+Theresa’s personal interests led her to found an educational research and entertainment company during her tenure with Accenture.
 The company provided outreach programs to schools and invested in the creation of public television content.
-Ms. Lina served two terms on the Board of Governors for the National Academy of Television Arts and Sciences (NATAS), Southeastern Chapter, where she chaired a national children’s media literacy initiative.
+Ms. Lina served two terms on the Board of Governors for the National Academy of Television Arts and Sciences (NATAS), Southeastern Chapter, where she chaired a national children’s media literacy initiative, served as a judge for the Emmy Awards, and helped write and produce the regional Emmy Awards ceremony.
 She was also a founding partner and advisory board member of the Children’s Information Trust, established to promote the development of pro-social interactive media for kids.